HyperNylium/mdnx-auto-dl/README.md

 docker compose up -d
 ```

 And you are done!
-The application will now monitor the series you have specified in `config.json` and download new episodes as they become available!
+The application will now monitor the series you have specified in `config.json` and download new episodes as they become available, and update the downloaded episode if any new dubs/subs are available!

 # Docs
 This is not the entire documentation that i want, but it will do for now.
 In the future, i will have a more detailed seperate documentation file with examples. \